 Astro-Man is always alert for an alien attack.
 Bubble-Man blows big bubbles at bullies.
-Awesome!
+Awesome alphabet fun!

 Shiver Me Letters!
 A Pirate ABC by June Sobel, illustrated by Henry Cole (4 – 8 years)

-This pirate crew must search for all the letters.
+This pirate crew must search for all the letters from a to z.
 “R!”

 R is for Robot: A Noisy Alphabet by Adam F. Watkins

 Bright cartoon-like illustrations show expressive robots doing noisy things.
 “Ick, Jolt, Kapow, La La La, Meep.”
-A simple picture book with gorgeous and entertaining illustrations.
+A simple but wonderful picture book with gorgeous and entertaining illustrations.

 ABZZZ . . . a Bedtime Alphabet by Isabel Minhos Martins, illustrated by Yara Kono (4 – 8 years)